Jaya (singer): Philippine debuts

 1995 was a turning point in Jaya's musical career.
 Pilita Corrales, dubbed "Asia's Queen of Songs", noticed her voice after Jaya did an opening act for Corrales, Carmen Soriano, the late Bert "Tawa" Marcelo, and Elizabeth in the United States.
 Corrales then asked Jaya if she would like to return to Manila and record an album, to which she agreed.
 Jaya returned to the Philippines and signed a record deal with Viva Records in March 1995 and completed her first local album.
 Five songs were recorded in the US while the rest were done in the Philippines.

 Jaya is noted for being the Philippine music industry's female record holder of a seven-times platinum album.
 She was a big hit when Pinoys first heard her belt out soul ditties in 1996.
 Her winning the 1996 Metropop Song Festival via Danny Tan's "Sometimes You Just Know" made her the biggest star on the rise at the close of the last century.
 Her first album under Viva Records hit an all-time high of 9 times platinum.

 In 1997, she released her third album In the Raw, (second in the Philippines) the follow-up to her massive-selling 1996 Philippine debut album, Jaya, which sold nine times platinum, (360,000 units; platinum is 40,000 units sold).

 She also won as Best Interpreter at the Asia Song Festival held in Hong Kong in February 1997 for her rendition of the song "You Lift Me Up", composed by Danny Tan with lyrics by Dodjie Simon.
 This composition also received the grand prize, the Best Song award.

-She adorns Magpakailan pa Man (Up to the End), with soulful, Toni Braxton-styled flourishes, and renders the upbeat, "Together" with panache and verve.
-Her assured handling of the delicately nuanced, "Sana'y Maulit Muli" (May it Recur Again), is a tour de force.
+She styled Magpakailan pa Man (Up to the End), with soulful, Toni Braxton-styled flourishes, and renders the upbeat, "Together" with panache.
 The album sold quintuple-platinum (200,000 units sold).